Frequently Asked Questions

 3. What are the drop off and pick up procedures?

-During COVID our operating hours are 7:45 AM - 5:45 PM.
-Children should be dropped off during the screening hours which are 7:45-9:45 a.m. every day.
-Currently parents are not allowed inside the centre.
-Your child will be screened at Door #7 and then escorted to their classroom.
-Pick up must be by 5:45 p.m.
-Families will be charged $1.00 per minute for late pickups after 5:45 p.m.
+Our operating hours are 7:30 AM - 6:00 PM.
+Children should be dropped off by 10:00 a.m. to ensure they are able to enjoy the full day of activities.
+Currently one parent per child is allowed inside the centre.
+Please enter the centre at Door #7 and escort your child first to the washroom to wash their hands and then to their classroom.
+Pick up must be by 6:00 p.m.
+Families will be charged $1.00 per minute per child for late pickups after 6:00 p.m.

 4. How can parents participate in centre activities?